YoussefZaki25/Practice_Code/Algorithims/readMe.md

 you to try first.
 You dont need any extra knowledge here as long as you already know variables, lists, for loops, if conditionals, and function declarations.

+The goal is to complete the challenge by developing a function that uses for loops or while loops to accomplish the given challenge

 When I first started, many people in my class asked why these matter and how we can apply them to getting jobs.